joshmarinacci/ecsy-two/README.md

 ### Audio

-Audio plays sounds using the Audio() DOM element.
+The AudioSystem plays sounds using the Audio() DOM element.
 Used for recorded sounds from WAV and MP3s.
+Due to browser security concerns, no actual audio will be heard until the first click or touch from the user on the document.

 #### SoundEffect

 Play a sound effect.
 Will not actually be played until you add the PlaySoundEffect component.
+Default volume is 1.0.

 ```javascript
 // create bullet object